oasis-tcs/openc2-jadn-im/imjadn-v2.0.md

    2 organization     Organization   // Identity refers to an organization 3 tool             Tool           // Identity refers to an automated tool
 ```

+The `combine` option provides additional flexibility in applying the **Choice**
+type by specifying a required combination of the field types in the Choice.
+Any
+one of three values can be applied to a Choice using the `combine` option:

+- `A`: value must be an instance of `allOf` the types
+- `O`: value must be an instance of `anyOf` the types, tried in field order until a match is found
+- `X`: value must be an instance of `oneOf` the types and no others

+When either the `allOf` or `oneOf` values is used, the order of the fields in
+the Choice is irrelevant as the value of an instance must be compared to all of
+the possible types to determine its validity.
+In contrast, order is significant
+for the `andOf` option value because the instance values are checked against the
+Choice fields in the order they are defined.

 > EDITOR'S NOTE:  need examples of applying the TypeOptions include the v2.0 enhancements.